adam-p/yesterday-i-learned/random.md

 1. Firefox has a "zoom text only" option in View>Zoom.
 1. As of January 2015, the Swiss had removed all the explosives from their bridges.
 1. While it makes more sense that *adaptor* is the inanimate object and *adapter* is a person who adapts, they turn out to have no difference.
+1. To "[paint oneself into a corner](http://28.media.tumblr.com/tumblr_ltahvlbVHe1qls341o1_500.jpg)" is to paint the floor with no way out

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html